carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 The converted function always has a single result type.
 If the original function type had no results, the converted function will have one result of the wrapped `void` type.
-If the original function type had one result, the converted function will have one result converted using these rules.
+If the original function type had one result, the converted function will also have one result converted using these rules.
 Otherwise, the result type will be a wrapped LLVM IR structure type where each element of the structure corresponds to one of the results of the original function, converted using these rules.
 In high-order functions, function-typed arguments and results